Movers and SHAKERS

 New Fuel, New Options

 One typically doesn’t build a nuclear-fired power plant in the desert.
 Water used as a coolant has always been an important component.
-However, in a province called Wuwei in the Gobi Desert the Chinese are in the testing stage of an experimental reactor.
+However, in a province called Wuwei in the Gobi Desert, the Chinese are in the testing stage of an experimental reactor.
 This nuclear reactor will use thorium as fuel.
 Thorium also needs a companion metal to react with; this could either be spent plutonium or uranium.
 The technology on which the plant was designed has been known since the sixties.
 China could soon be in the position to benefit from this abundant alternative fuel.

 What is Thorium?

 Thorium is a radioactive metal that presents itself naturally in rocks.
 At the moment, it isn’t used for much.
-However, thorium is a by-product of mining for rare earth minerals.
+However, thorium is a by-product of mining rare earth minerals.
 Mining rare earth minerals is being done across the globe with increased capacity to satisfy the world's appetite for clean energy storage.
 This makes thorium increasingly available.

 Compared to the cost, efficiency, and availability of uranium, thorium has some advantages.
-According the Nobel Prize winner in Physics (1984), Carlo Rubbia, the comparison of the energy produced by one tonne of thorium fission would be equivalent to about 200 tonnes of uranium.
+According to the Nobel Prize winner in Physics (1984), Carlo Rubbia, the comparison of the energy produced by one tonne of thorium fission would be equivalent to about 200 tonnes of uranium.
 Since 7 grams of uranium is equivalent to about one tonne of coal, one tonne of thorium would replace about 28 million tonnes of coal.
 The ability to reduce carbon-emitting coal use is only the beginning of the benefits foreseen.

 One tonne of thorium is a sphere just shy of 22 inches in diameter.
 A smaller sphere of thorium the size of a tennis ball could electrify London’s nine million homes and businesses for a week.
 The earth’s thorium reserves could be expected to supply the planet's energy needs for tens of thousands of years.

 As far as contamination and waste, thorium plants have the potential to generate a much smaller amount of shorter-life radioactive waste than reactors now in use.
 The waste volume is estimated to be 1/35 for the same energy output.
-Because of a shorter half-life, of the spent thorium compared to spent uranium, 99.99% of the waste would be stable in 300 years, rather than tens of thousands for U235.
+Because of a shorter half-life, of the spent thorium, compared to spent uranium, 99.99% of the waste would be stable in 300 years, rather than tens of thousands for U235.

 About the Reactors

-The process of the reactor is different than traditional power stations, so new plants from the ground up would be needed to use thorium; they are not interchangeable.
+The process of the reactor is different than traditional power stations, so new plants from the ground up are needed to use thorium; they are not interchangeable.
 Much like the natrium reactor demonstration project to be built in Wyoming, the cooling process can be salt-based and therefore avoid the need to be near a body of water.
 According to Nature.com, the Chinese reactor will use fluoride-based salts.
 These will melt into a transparent liquid when heated to around 840 degrees (Fahrenheit).
 This salt serves as the coolant as well as the storer of heat energy for the reactor core.
 It allows the reactors can be installed in isolated and dry areas.

 The future is never certain.
 Innovation, competition, and new discoveries disrupt trends.
 The new thorium plant may pave the way for co-existing technologies to generate energy from uranium and other mineral reactions, just as fossil fuels (coal, oil, natural gas) co-exist and pull the weight for today’s energy needs.